-If your small business has been affected by a bushfire, free help is available from a financial counsellor.
+If your small business has been affected by a bushfire or COVID-19, free help is available from a financial counsellor.

 Small business financial counsellors are qualified professionals who provide advice to small business owners and sole traders in financial difficulty.